36 Hours in Oregon –

 What would you do if you only had 36 hours near Mt Hood, Oregon?
 See?
 Eat?
 Where would you stay?
 The innkeepers with the Oregon Bed and Breakfast Guild have offered suggestions to make your day-and-a-half Oregon adventure worth every second!
 Check out these insider tips below.

 Baseline Biscuits in Parkdale Oregon is offering up a southern style menu featuring their own giant biscuits with all the fixings as well as some favorites like Chicken Fried Steak and Shrimp & Grits.
-We are also offering a limited brunch style cocktail menu along with local coffee, tea and our house hot chocolate blend.
+They also offer a limited brunch style cocktail menu along with local coffee, tea and our house hot chocolate blend.

 Mt Hood Creamery – same building as Baseline Biscuits.
 Making hand crafted small batch ice creams and sorbets right in the heart of Mt Hood.
 Seasonal favorites like fresh Strawberry, Moby Mocha Chip, Blueberry Crisp, Huckleberry Lemonade and Salted Caramel, to name but a few.